Crosville Motor Services: Crosville in England

-The remaining Crosville operations in the Wirral and Chester area were sold in February 1990 to Potteries Motor Traction who retained the Crosville name, but the name passed into history ten years later when rebranded as First Chester & The Wirral.
-Following losses, the business was sold with depots in Chester, Rock Ferry and Wrexham to Stagecoach Merseyside & South Lancashire in December 2012.
+Following the closure of West Kirby garage and the transfer of Northwich garage to North Western in January 1990, the remaining depots at Chester, Rock Ferry and Ellesmere Port, along with the Crosville brand, were sold to Potteries Motor Traction in February 1990.
+The Crosville name continued until services were rebranded as First Chester & The Wirral ten years later.
+Following losses, First sold the business, along with depots in Chester, Rock Ferry and Wrexham, to Stagecoach Merseyside and South Lancashire in December 2012.